reggieray/http-file-examples/README.md

 This is an example project showcasing HTTP file examples.

-The `.http` file consists of GET, POST, PUT & DELETE requests based off the exposed endpoints from the mock todo minimal api.
+The `.http` file [http-file-examples.http](http-file-examples.http) consists of GET, POST, PUT & DELETE requests based off the exposed endpoints from the mock todo minimal api.

 A `.env` file has also been included to demonstrate it's usage.